ChrisWorledge/Marie_Curie_Interview_Scenarios/README.md

 # mariecurie-interview-scenarios

+We would like you to demonstrate your development skills by delivering a single page web site, based on a set of requirements that match the way we deliver solutions within the digital development team.

+* Please timebox your work on this.
+We don't expect this task should take longer than **2 hours**.
+* You will need a GitHub account to clone the mariecurie-interview-scenario repository
+* Please submit your solution in the form of a pull-request

+During the face-to-face interview we would like to discuss your solution and the approach you took to meeting the acceptance criteria.

+*Good luck :)*

+## Background
 The Marie Curie Caring Services department wish to better promote their Helper service on the charity's website.

 The Helper Service matches trained volunteers with people living with a terminal illness and provides support to them or their families.
 Support is provided free of charge and is available to people aged 18 or over with any terminal illness, and their families